PTsolvers/Chmy.jl/docs/src/concepts/bc.md

         V.y => (x=Neumann(), y=Dirichlet()))
 ```

 When using `launch` to specify the execution of a kernel, one can pass the specified boundary conditions as an optional parameter using `batch`, provided the grid information of the discretized space.
+Using this syntax, we gain efficiency from making good use of already cached values used in field updates.
 ```julia
 launch(arch, grid, update_velocity! => (V, r_V, Pr, τ, ρgy, η_ve, νdτ, grid); bc=batch(grid, bc_V...))
 ```

-Using this syntax, we avoid redundant kernel launches and gain efficiency from making good use of already cached values used in field updates.

 ### Mixed Boundary Conditions